ibvsmxn/collective/README.md

-Candidate: D'André Phillips
+# D'André Phillips

 Collective Technical Test

-OPTION 1
+## OPTION 1
-How I usually do this to run this is by downloading & installing XAMPP and putting the 'collective' folder under htdocs.
+How I usually do this to run this is by downloading & installing XAMPP and putting the 'collective' folder under the 'htdocs' folder.

-OPTION 2
+## OPTION 2
 Although just running this folder as it is irrespective of its location should also work fine, as this isn't coded in PHP.
 Just ensure 'index.html' is opened in a browser and not an IDE.

 The page is responsive across all screen sizes.
 The fact I got the API working in the first place is amazing - considering this is my first ever time doing this!